-Aren’t we making it sound like an infomercial?
-The only difference here is that we are not exaggerating.
+Aren’t I making it sound like an infomercial?
+The only difference here is that I am not exaggerating.
 Canister vacuums perform great and may save you a lot of time and effort.

 Because they are flexible, these handy gadgets offer an advantage when it comes to cleaning.
 They are also lighter and easier to use than upright vacuums.
 You’ll spend less time slaving away and more time enjoying productive (and successful) cleaning if you invest in one.

 This post may contain affiliate links.
 Full disclosure here.